serebrov/serebrov.github.io-hugo/content/posts/2024-01-30-tmux-run-same-command-in-multiple-panes/index.md

 if [ $? != 0 ]; then
   echo "Session $SESS does not exist, creating it..."
-  # Create a new session named "$SESS" and
+  # Create a new session named "$SESS"
   tmux new-session -d -s $SESS
   # Send the command to the newly created pane
   tmux send-keys -t $SESS "$CMD" Enter